Graduated driving licence – GDL! What does it mean for young drivers? Note: the GDL scheme Cancelled!

 Most of all, though, Graduated Driving Licence restrictions are bound to be frustrating for the many young people in the UK that are not unsafe drivers and who may, therefore, feel discriminated against unfairly.

 When will the Graduated Driving Licence be implemented in the UK?

 The Graduated Driving Licence has long been on the list in the UK.
 However, it’s only recently that it’s started to look close to becoming a reality.

-In 2019, the Government published several proposals to improve safety on Britain’s roads, with the Graduated Driving Licence among them.
+In 2019, the Government published several proposals to improve Britain’s roads’ safety, with the Graduated Driving Licence among them.
 As of yet, there are no firm conclusions.

 However, it looks like decisive action is only around the corner.